JB Pritzker, Governor, State of Illinois

 Illinois PaCE

-Illinois PaCE: Resource Materials
+Resource Materials

-• NEW RESOURCE: PaCE Implementation Guide Adobe Acrobat
+• Middle School PaCE Framework Adobe Acrobat

-• Illinois PaCE Framework Adobe Acrobat
+• High School PaCE Framework Adobe Acrobat

-Counselors, advisors, teachers and other educators can use this document to identify what types of experiences and information a student should have in order to make the most informed decisions about college and career planning.
-Organized from 8th through 12th grade, the Illinois PaCE Framework explains what students should be supported to do and what they should know at the end of each grade relative to three key domains: Career Exploration and Development; Postsecondary Education Exploration, Preparation, and Selection; and, Financial Aid and Literacy.
+• Organized from 9th through 12th grade, the framework explains what students should be supported to do and what they should know at the end of each grade relative to three key domains: Career Exploration and Development; Postsecondary Education Exploration, Preparation, and Selection; and Financial Aid and Literacy.

 PaCE Implementation Process

 Use the following set of worksheets when completing the first step of the PaCE implementation process, Take an Inventory.
-These worksheets directly align with the Illinois PaCE Framework; each worksheet focuses on one of the three key domains.
+These worksheets directly align with the Illinois PaCE Framework; each worksheet focuses on one of the three domains.

 The following set of worksheets are customizable, so that they can be edited to align with a customized PaCE framework.